 This is the area covered by the Outline for the Ōtākaro Avon River corridor.

-This diagram shows the main public engagement steps towards the creation of a draft Regeneration Plan.
+This diagram shows the main steps towards developing a regeneration plan.

 Regeneration planning for the Cathedral Square and surrounds